Ninshubur: Ninshubur and Inanna

-Ninshubur, under the variant name Nin-Akkil ("lady of Akkil"), is already regarded as a servant of Inanna in the zami hymn from Early Dynastic Abu Salabikh.
+Ninshubur, under the variant name Ninakkil, is already regarded as a servant of Inanna in the Zame Hymns from Early Dynastic Abu Salabikh.
 Frans Wiggermann describes the relation between them as very close.
 It was believed that Inanna bestowed Ninshubur's titles upon her and made her a sukkal.
-In one text, Inanna addressed Ninshubur endearingly as "my mother."
-In another, she is called the "beloved vizier" and appears right after Dumuzi and before other relatives.
+In a hymn (CBS 14073), Inanna addressed Ninshubur endearingly as "my mother".
+In another, she is called the "beloved attendant" and appears right after Dumuzi and before other relatives.
 Ninshubur was regarded as a guardian of Inanna's secrets and as her adviser, though according to one text the latter could scoff at offered advice, both incorrect and correct.
-Ninshubur was also capable of "appeasing" Inanna, and one of her epithets was "who flatters the heart of Inanna."
+Ninshubur was also capable of "appeasing" Inanna, and one of her epithets was "who flatters the heart of Inanna".
 Various epithets related to this function are preserved in the god list An = Anum.
-Additionally, a temple dedicated to her whose location is not presently known bore the name E-šatezu, "house which knows the soothing of the heart."
+Additionally, a temple dedicated to her whose location is not presently known bore the name E-šatezu, "house which knows the soothing of the heart".
 It is attested in a hymn dedicated to king Shulgi, though it is uncertain if it corresponds to structures dedicated to Ninshubur mentioned in texts from his reign.

 The role of a mediator between a major deity and worshipers played by Ninshubur in the cult of Inanna has been compared to that played by the spouses of other major gods, for example Aya in the relation to Shamash or Shala in relation to Adad.

 Sumerian literary catalogs list at least 7 hymns dedicated to Ninshubur which based on surviving incipits described her lamenting over something that happened to Inanna.

 Ninshubur and Lamma goddesses

-Ninshubur was associated with the Lamma class of goddesses, likely due to their shared role in intercession between mortals and higher ranking gods.
-An association with Lamma was also attributed to Nanaya, regarded as "lady of Lamma."
-She was viewed as a servant of Inanna much like Ninshubur, and in god lists, for example in the Weidner god list, she usually appears after the latter, before any further related deities (such as Kanisurra, Gazbaba or Bizilla).

-Julia M. Asher-Greve explains the purpose of Lamma as that of "protective and tutelary goddesses" and notes that they are the figures most commonly appearing in so-called "presentation scenes" in ancient Mesopotamian art, in which a minor goddess (Lamma) leads a human to a seated major deity.
-Lamma could also be a designation for specific goddesses in contexts in which their functions were analogous to these usually fulfilled by this category of deities, with Gudea occasionally calling the Anuna (a collective term for the major deities) gods "Lamma of all countries."
+Ninshubur was associated with the Lamma, a class of minor goddesses, likely due to their shared role in intercession between mortals and higher ranking deities.
+In An = Anum ša amēli, dLamma is listed as the title of Ninshubur as a deity associated with these goddesses (ša la-ma-si).
+Julia M. Asher-Greve explains the character of Lamma as that of "protective and tutelary goddesses" and notes that they are the figures most commonly appearing in so-called "presentation scenes" in ancient Mesopotamian art, in which a minor goddess (Lamma) leads a human to a seated major deity.
+Lamma could also be a designation for specific goddesses in contexts in which their functions were analogous to these usually fulfilled by this category of deities, with Gudea occasionally calling the Anuna (in this context a collective term for the major deities) gods "Lamma of all countries".
 The nature of Lamma can be compared to that of the modern concept of guardian angel.